leon4rd/test/README.md

-## What's red and bad for your teeth?
-A Brick.
+## A red and a blue ship have just collided in the Caribbean.
+Apparently the survivors are marooned.